SteamDatabase/SteamLinux/README.md

 - [weltall](https://github.com/weltall) - Frequent contributor to the list.
 - [soeb](https://github.com/soeb) - Frequent contributor to the list.
 - [hypercephalickitten](https://github.com/hypercephalickitten) - Frequent contributor to the list.
-- [johndrinkwater](https://github.com/johndrinkwater) - Infrequent contributor to the list.
+- [johndrinkwater](https://github.com/johndrinkwater) - Frequent contributor to the list.
 - And a whole lot of very helpful people!
 Too many to list, truthfully.

 Contact